-Drinks with milk, sugar, and cream are incredibly popular among the masses.
+Drinks with milk, sugar, and cream are trendy among the masses.
 However, they have a hidden calorie content.
-Tea alone contains very few calories and a cup of it is only a few calories higher than a glass of water.
-So what is the true calorie content of a cup of tea?
+Tea alone contains very few calories; a cup is only a few calories higher than a glass of water.
+So what is the actual calorie content of a cup of tea?
 Here’s a guide.
 Let’s start by looking at skim milk.
 While it does contain calories, it’s a negligible amount.

 Drinks with milk